Nantou County: Geography

 Hehuanshan is one of the higher mountains in Nantou County.

 Nantou County has an area of 4106.436 km2 with a width of 72 km and length of 95 km.
 It is the second largest county in Taiwan after Hualien County.
 Located at the middle of the island, its borders are about 25 km from the eastern and western coasts and 100 km from the north and south of the island.
 The geographic center of Taiwan is on Mount Hutou, in the Puli township.
 It is the only landlocked county in Taiwan, bordering Taichung County on its north, Hualien County to the east, Chiayi County and Kaohsiung to the south, and Changhua County and Yunlin County to the west.
 Many of these borders follow natural features.
 The western border lies on the Bagua Plateau, while the eastern border lies along the Central Mountain Range.
 The north and south borders also follow watersheds.

 There are 41 mountains taller than 3000 m.
 The tallest is Yu shan in Xinyi Township, the highest peak in Taiwan with a height of 3952 m.
 Around 83% of Nantou County area is covered by hills and mountains.
 Large areas of forest and wilderness remain in the mountains.
 Between some of the mountains lie the Puli Basins.
-These basins, while limited by surrounding mountains, are large areas of flat terrain that is condusive to agriculture.
+These basins, while limited by surrounding mountains, are large areas of flat terrain that is conducive to agriculture.

 The two major water sources are the Dadu River and Zhuoshui River.
 The Zhuoshui River is the longest in Taiwan.
 Named for its murky water, it originates from Hehuanshan in the Central Mountain Range, flowing 186 km west.
 Also in the county is Sun Moon Lake, the island's largest lake.
 Other inland waterbodies include Wushe Reservoir, Liyu Lake, and Cilin Lake.

 The mountains have created different environments of different soil types, while also reducing the impact of rainfall coming from the Pacific.

 70% of Taiwan's mammal species are found in the county, as are 81% of its amphibians.
 The Taiwan Biodiversity Research Institute is located in Jiji, serving as an educational facility and wildlife sanctuary.
 The sanctuary treats injured wildlife, notably the endangered Taiwanese pangolin and leopard cat.
 Other species include sparrows, swifts, black-faced spoonbills, collared scops owls, masked palm civets, Formosan ferret-badgers, crested goshawks, and black-crowned night herons.
 Puli was once a famous butterfly collection spot.
 The subspecies Papilio machaon sylvina present on the island may have become extinct due to the 1999 Jiji earthquake.